matter-labs/zksync-lite-docs/docs/dev/utils.md

 ### Resolve token Address

-Get token address using its identifier.
+Get a token address using its identifier.

 > Signature